 The school that grew to become Concordia University, Nebraska opened its doors on Nov.
-18, 1894, with one professor, a dozen male students and a three-year high school curriculum.
+18, 1894, with one professor, 13 male students and a three-year high school curriculum.
 Concordia has since grown into a fully accredited, coeducational university that has granted degrees to tens of thousands of students.

 Concordia History 101